Introduction

 Run the workspace to write the HTML file.
 Open the HTML file in a browser, like Google Chrome.
 Selected cultural space points display a label.
 Notice that the road layer, the Mapbox Studio vector tileset, is responsive as we zoom in and out.

-Use this HTML file as is, customise it, or carry on to Part 2 to turn this into a web application using FME Server Workspace Apps.
+Use this HTML file as is, customise it, or proceed to Part 2 to turn it into a web application using FME Flow Workspace Apps.

 Save the Workspace.

-Part 2: Streaming a Mapbox Web Map in FME Server
+Part 2: Streaming a Mapbox Web Map in FME Flow

 1. Publish the FME Workspace

 From FME Workbench, select Publish from the ribbon menu to open the Publishing Wizard.
 Create a new Repository called “MapboxIntroTutorial” to save your workspace to.
-Make sure to upload all data files.
+Ensure that you upload all data files.
 Continue.

 In Register Services, select Data Streaming and the Job Submitter.